 Giving Tree: Every year during Advent, Christ the King Parish takes part in a Giving Tree program to collect and deliver gifts, food, and financial assistance to the needy.
 Organizations we support have included Madonna Place and St. Vincent de Paul Place in Norwich, Connecticut; the New Life Prison Ministry; and St. Mark's Parish in St. Paul, Virginia.
 We need parishioners to coordinate the program; assist with collecting, packing, and delivering; and make donations of gifts or checks.

-New London Community Meal Center: Christ the King Church is responsible for one meal every other month (Sunday afternoon) at the New London Community Meal Center.
-Help is needed to coordinate, assist, cook, deliver, and serve.
+New London Community Meal Center: Christ the King Church is responsible for one meal every other month (on a Sunday afternoon) at the New London Community Meal Center.
+Help is needed to coordinate, assist, cook, serve, and clean up.

 Pro-Life Committee: The three parishes of the Holy Trinity Community work together on this joint committee, to promote awareness of pro-life issues, including abortion, capital punishment, and euthanasia.
 Meets the first Tuesday morning of each month.
 Visit the Pro-Life Committee page for more.